LookHere/RailRoad/README.md

 (See https://www.digikey.com/en/maker/blogs/2021/how-to-control-servo-motors-with-a-raspberry-pi)

-##Continuous Rotation Servo
+## Continuous Rotation Servo

-Continuous Rotation Servo - FeeTech FS5103R
+The first servo was the continuous rotation servo - FeeTech FS5103R.
+That didn't work for the chicken movement, but could still be good for other future applications.

-Unlike other servos that that rotate to a position, this servo rotates backwards or forwards
+Unlike other servos that that rotate to a position, this servo rotates backwards or forwards:

-- Clockwise - "0" (1ms pulse)
+- 1.0ms pulse - Full Speed Clockwise
-- Stop - position "90" (1.5ms pulse)
+- 1.5ms pulse - Stop
-- Counter Clockwise - position "180" (2ms pulse)
+- 2.0ms pulse - Full Speed Counter Clockwise

 We set this program to a frequency of 50 hertz Milisecond is 1,000th of a second